remap-keys/remap/README.md

 # Remap

-The mission of this project is to help people who bought a self-made keyboard kit.

 [Remap Production Site](https://remap-keys.app)

+## Mission

+Remap provides information and features to help people who want to leverage a self-made keyboard kit.

+## Target Users

+People who want to find, buy, build and leverage a self-made keyboard kit.

+## Goal

+The target users become to be able to find a favorite keyboard, be able to success to build bought keyboard, be able to customize it more easily and freely.

 ## For Developers